Ada-C13/slack-cli-reflection/individual-reflection.md

 Based on the project requirements, when Grace enters "list channels,"
 1. What is the request being made in the program?
-    - Answer:
+    - Answer: it's a get request sent to the API to list the channels in our workspace, which is associated with the token used by our program.
 1. Who is the client?
-    - Answer:
+    - Answer: The computer that's running the Slack CLI
 1. Who is the server?
-    - Answer:
+    - Answer: the Slack API

 ## Part 2: Optional Refactoring